-All site workers should be made aware of the potential flood risk to the site during Site induction.
+All site workers are to be made aware of the potential flood risk to the site during Site induction.
 This should include awareness of evacuation routes and areas of the Site where floodwater can potentially pose the greatest hazard, namely the eastern corner near the proposed multi-purpose facility.
-The induction should also make workers aware of suitable buildings where shelter in place can occur in the unlikely event that evacuation is not possible (see Section 2.5).
+The induction will make workers aware of suitable buildings where shelter in place can occur in the unlikely event that evacuation is not possible (see Section 2.5).

-It is recommended that a flood evacuation drill for site workers is undertaken on an annual basis.
-The drill should assume that a severe weather warning has indicated the potential for flash flooding and that the water level in Cottage Creek is rising rapidly.
-An evacuation to nominated shelter in place locations should be undertaken as part of the drill using nominated routes.
+A flood evacuation drill for site workers is to be undertaken on an annual basis.
+The drill is to assume that a severe weather warning has indicated the potential for flash flooding and that the water level in Cottage Creek is rising rapidly.
+An evacuation to nominated shelter in place locations is to be undertaken as part of the drill using nominated routes.
+Evacuation drills are to be recorded within a safety management system.
+We understand Hammertech is to be used for this purpose.